0dadj1an/flask-now/README.md

 ```
 - **Important part starts**, we will run flask-now with command line arguments, let's assume that we need Flask-WTF and Flask-Bootstrap in MVC patern:
 ```
-flask-now -mvc wtf bootstrap
+flask-now mvc wtf bootstrap
 ```
 If you run the code above, Flask-Now will do the all job for you.

-- If you want to create a *simple structure* that I mentioned above, don't pass architecture pattern(```-mvc```) arguments to flask-now.
+- If you want to create a *simple structure* that I mentioned above, pass "simple" argument to flask-now.
 Example:
 ```
-flask-now wtf bootstrap
+flask-now simple wtf bootstrap
 ```
 - As you can understand from the example we drop Flask keyword while installing flask extensions to our project.
 For example: